 Insurance - or a copy of insurance documents or details or provider, policy number and contact information.

 Registration Form - all pages completed, with parental signatures.

-GHIC card - This replaces the pre Brexit EHIC card and provides limited medical cover in EU countries.
+GHIC card - This replaces the pre Brexit EHIC card and provides limited medical cover in some EU countries.

 Whilst BSA admin will strive to provide the information needed with regards to testing and any paperwork required by the host country, transit countries, airlines etc., it remains the responsibility of the parents and (or athletes if they are 18 or over), to ensure that they have all the necessary documentation and have fulfilled any requirements (testing etc.) to travel.
 Testing will be carried out as required by the host country and charged back to the parents.

 What About Pocket Money?